ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

-# MDANSE Tutorial: finding a phase transition
+# MDANSE Tutorial: a phase transition

 This tutorial will show you:
 * how to convert a LAMMPS trajectory to the MDANSE format,